Tunable Capacitor For Superconducting Qubits Using an InAs/InGaAs Heterostructure: Conclusion

 \section{Conclusion}

 We simulated a 2DEG-based, voltage-controlled tunable coupler compatible with superconducting qubits.
-With an estimated tuning ratio of one order of magnitude and a high impedance of the off state, our proposed design is an excellent candidate for coupling superconducting qubits.
-HFSS simulations and subsequent capacitance matrix inversion analysis suggest that the coupling matrix elements exhibit the same range of tunability, and estimates of the loss suggest that the gate oxides limit the lifetime of the coupler to nearly ten $\mu$s and the top InGaAs layer limit is several tens of $\mu$s.
+With an estimated tuning ratio of one order of magnitude and similarly reduced conductance in the off state, our proposed design is an excellent candidate for capacitively coupling superconducting qubits.
+HFSS simulations and subsequent capacitance matrix inversion analysis suggest that the coupling matrix elements exhibit the same range of tunability, and estimates of the loss suggest that the gate oxides limit the lifetime of the coupler to nearly ten $\mu$s and the top InGaAs layer limits coupler lifetimes to several tens of $\mu$s.
 Low loss gate dielectrics such as tantalum oxide~\cite{Dutta2022} and hexagonal boron nitride~\cite{Wang2022}, along with improvements in the fabrication of the III-V stack may increase these coherence limits in the near term.
 Subsequent design iterations may look to reduce the parasitic capacitances with geometric optimization techniques to maximize contrast and minimize stray interactions~\cite{Holland2017}.
-These results, coupled with the benefit of exponential suppression of charge noise over first order sensitivity flux noise in SQUID-based couplers, give us confidence that voltage-controlled coupling elements of the form developed here have the potential to supplant their inductive counterparts as the coupler-of-choice in superconducting qubit systems.
+A tunable capacitive element may also can serve a complementary role with tunable inductive elements to realize nonstoquastic Hamiltonians in quantum annealing systems~\cite{Ozfidan2020}.
+Our tuning and coherence estimates, coupled with the benefit of exponential suppression of charge noise over first order sensitivity flux noise in SQUID-based couplers, give us confidence that voltage-controlled coupling elements of the form developed here have the potential to supplant and complement their inductive counterparts in superconducting qubit systems.